rprtr258/tea/README.md

 ### Enough!
 Let's get to it.
 For this tutorial, we're making a shopping list.

-To start we'll define our package and import some libraries.
+To start, we'll define our package and import some libraries.
 Our only external import will be the Tea library, which we'll call `tea` for short.

 ```go
 package main